 c.
 Only 7 hours of course work can double count between two majors or a major and a minor.

 d.
 From 0 to 12 hours of general elective credits are required to reach the required total semester hours, depending on major and choice of courses to fill Common Academic Program requirements.
 The general elective hours may be used to support a second major or minor.

 e.
 At least 30 of the final 36 semester hours must be earned in residence at the University of Dayton.

 3. The candidate for graduation must have at least a 2.0 cumulative grade point average and also at least a 2.0 grade point average in each major and minor.
 The 2.0 grade point average in the major includes all courses attempted in the student’s major except for the courses that are part of the SBA core.

-4. In addition to those courses which must be taken under Option 1, a student may take a maximum of 12 semester hours of general electives under Option 2 within the hours required for graduation in the degree program.
-A student may take any course beyond the minimum hours required for graduation in the degree program under Option 2.
-All courses that are used to fulfill Liberal Arts, Business, major, minor and competency requirements must be taken under Option 1.
+4. In addition to those courses which must be taken under Option 1 (Letter Grades), a student may take a maximum of 12 semester hours of general electives under Option 2 (Satisfactory or No Credit) within the hours required for graduation in the degree program.
+A student may take any course beyond the minimum hours required for graduation in the degree program under Option 2 (Satisfactory or No Credit).
+All courses that are used to fulfill the Common Academic Program, required Business courses, and major and minor requirements must be taken under Option 1 (Letter Grades).

 5. The candidate has the responsibility of meeting degree requirements for the BS in Business Administration.
 Therefore, the student should be thoroughly familiar with the degree requirements and with his or her progress towards meeting those requirements.